 The earliest documentation of the church property is a deed recorded in 1793, transferring the property from Jacob Stone (he had Anglicized his name) and his wife Barbara to the “Trustees of the Lutheran and Calvinistic Societies.”
 The term “Calvinistic” most likely refers to the German Reformed Church, which was the predecessor to today’s United Church of Christ.

-Following the establishment of the Berryville Presbyterian Church in 1853, the pastors of that church served at Stone’s Chapel.
-However, the first mention of Stone’s Chapel does not appear in the Church’s records until August 1878.
-From 1878 until 1886, a small congregation of Berryville Presbyterian Church members worshiped regularly at Stone’s Chapel.
-In September 1885, the Session of the Berryville Presbyterian Church agreed for the Church’s pastor to conduct worship services at Stone’s Chapel twice a month – a morning service on the third Sunday of each month and an afternoon service on the first Sunday.
+Following the establishment of the Berryville Presbyterian Church in 1853, the pastors of that church served Stone’s Chapel.
+However, the first mention of Stone’s Chapel does not appear in the church’s records until August 1878, when the Session of the Berryville Presbyterian Church met there.
+In September 1885, the Session agreed for the church’s pastor to conduct worship services at Stone’s Chapel twice a month – a morning service on the third Sunday of each month and an afternoon service on the first Sunday.

 In 1886, the Winchester Presbytery formally approved the organization of Stone’s Chapel Presbyterian Church as a separate church.
 The new church began with 15 members, 11 of whom came from Berryville Presbyterian Church.
 About this time, it appears that the Presbyterians became the sole occupiers of Stone’s Chapel.

 In 1905, the vestibule tower on the front of the church and an addition on the back of the church for use as a Sunday School room was constructed.
 At the same time, a new slate roof was added, along with interior improvements including new pews, carpet, the memorial stained glass windows, a pipe organ, a mahogany pulpit and new pulpit furniture (settee and two chairs).

 In the early 1950s, the Clarke County Cemetery Association was formed to maintain the adjacent cemetery, a function it continued until it was absorbed into the Stone’s Chapel Memorial Association in 2011.
 The cemetery contains approximately 200 marked graves.
-The earliest gravestones date to the 1820s and include a number of Revolutionary War veterans.
+The earliest gravestones date to the 1820s and include a number of Revolutionary War and Civil War veterans.